fluent-ffmpeg/node-fluent-ffmpeg/README.md

 Which will use a niceness of 10 (thus it has a lower scheduling priority than the node process and other processes, which default to a niceness of 0).

 ### Setting an optional processing timeout
-If you want to know for sure that the ffmpeg child process will not run for longer than a certain amount of time, you can set the optional second parameter of the ffmpeg object constructor to the timeout in milliseconds.
+If you want to know for sure that the ffmpeg child process will not run for longer than a certain amount of time, you can optionally pass the key 'timeout' into the constructor of the ffmpeg command object.
 An example of a process that will return an error string of 'timeout' if ffmpeg did not finish within 10 minutes:

     var ffmpeg = require('fluent-ffmpeg');

-    var proc = new ffmpeg('./source.mp3', 10 * 60 * 1000)
+    var proc = new ffmpeg({ source: './source.mp3', timeout: 10 * 60 })
       .withAudioCodec('libvorbis')
       .toFormat('ogg')
       .saveToFile('./target.ogg', function(retcode, error) {